-- (g) "Change of Control Period" shall mean, the period beginning on the date three (3) months prior to, and ending on the date twelve (12) months following, a Change of Control. - (h) "Change of Control Severance Term" shall mean a twelve (12) month period following Executive's termination by the Company without Cause (other than by reason of death or Disability) or by Executive for Good Reason, provided such termination occurred within the Change of Control Period, and subject to Sections 8(h) and 13 below. - (i) "Code" shall mean the Internal Revenue Code of 1986, as amended.
+- (g) "Change of Control Period" shall mean, the period beginning on the date three (3) months prior to, and ending on the date twelve (12) months following, a Change of Control. - (h) "Change of Control Severance Term" shall mean a twenty-four (24) month period following Executive's termination by the Company without Cause (other than by reason of death or Disability) or by Executive for Good Reason, provided such termination occurred within the Change of Control Period, and subject to Sections 8(h) and 12 below. - (i) "Code" shall mean the Internal Revenue Code of 1986, as amended. - (j) "Company" shall have the meaning set forth in the preamble hereto. - (k) "Confidential Information" shall have the meaning set forth in the At-Will Employment, Confidential Information, Invention Assignment, and Arbitration Agreement between Executive and the Company (the "Confidentiality Agreement"), signed prior to or concurrently herewith. - (1) "Confidentiality Agreement" shall have the meaning set forth under subsection (k) above.

-- (j) "Company" shall have the meaning set forth in the preamble hereto. - (k) "Confidential Information" shall have the meaning set forth in the At-Will Employment, Confidential Information, Invention Assignment, and Arbitration Agreement between Executive and the Company (the "Confidentiality Agreement"), signed prior to or concurrently herewith. - (1) "Confidentiality Agreement" shall have the meaning set forth under subsection (m) above. - (m) "Disability" shall mean any physical or mental disability or infirmity that prevents the performance (with or without reasonable accommodation) of Executive's performance of the essential functions of Executive's duties for a period of (i) ninety (90) consecutive days or (ii) one hundred twenty (120) non-consecutive days during any twelve (12) month period.
-Any question as to the existence, extent or potentiality of Executive's Disability upon which Executive and the Company cannot agree shall be determined by a qualified, independent physician selected by the Company and approved by Executive (which approval shall not be unreasonably withheld). - (n) "Effective Date" shall have the meaning set forth in the preamble hereto. - (o) "Executive" shall have the meaning set forth in the preamble hereto. - (p) "Good Reason" shall mean, without Executive's consent, (i) a substantial and material diminution in Executive's duties or responsibilities (which shall exclude any diminution in connection with the change in Executive's position as contemplated in Section 3(a) hereof); (ii) a reduction in Base Salary or Annual Bonus opportunity of 10% or more; or (iii) the failure of the Company to pay any material compensation when due. - (q) "MIP" shall have the meaning set forth in Section 4(b) below. - (r) "Person" shall mean any individual, corporation, partnership, limited liability company, joint venture, association, joint-stock company, trust (charitable or non-charitable), unincorporated organization or other form of business entity. - (s) "Severance Term" shall mean a twelve (12) month period following Executive's termination by the Company without Cause (other than by reason of death or Disability) or by Executive for Good Reason, and subject to Sections 8(h) and 13 below. - (t) "Term of Employment" shall mean the period specified in Section 2 below.
+- (m) "Disability" shall mean any physical or mental disability or infirmity that prevents the performance (with or without reasonable accommodation) of Executive's performance of the essential functions of Executive's duties for a period of (i) ninety (90) consecutive days or (ii) one hundred twenty (120) non-consecutive days during any twelve (12) month period.
+Any question as to the existence, extent or potentiality of Executive's Disability upon which Executive and the Company cannot agree shall be determined by a qualified, independent physician selected by the Company and approved by Executive (which approval shall not be unreasonably withheld). - (n) "Effective Date" shall have the meaning set forth in the preamble hereto. - (o) "Executive" shall have the meaning set forth in the preamble hereto. - (p) "Good Reason" shall mean, without Executive's consent, (i) a substantial and material diminution in Executive's duties or responsibilities; (ii) a reduction in Base Salary or Annual Bonus opportunity of 10% or more; or (iii) the failure of the Company to pay any material compensation when due. - (q) "MIP" shall have the meaning set forth in Section 4(b) below. - (r) "Person" shall mean any individual, corporation, partnership, limited liability company, joint venture, association, joint-stock company, trust (charitable or non-charitable), unincorporated organization or other form of business entity. - (s) "Severance Term" shall mean a twelve (12) month period following Executive's termination by the Company without Cause (other than by reason of death or Disability) or by Executive for Good Reason, and subject to Sections 8(h) and 12 below. - (t) "Term of Employment" shall mean the period specified in Section 2 below.